Would you like to create a Suggestion for the roadmap?

 Proposed By: Adam Soffer, Steph Alinsug Staging URL: https://livepeer-website.vercel.app 1.
 What Is The Problem?
 Livepeer's website is out of date, falls short of professional standards, and the embedded Primer only tells the transcoding story — failing to communicate what Livepeer actually is today (a real-time AI video infrastructure network) and leaving developers, ecosystem partners, and community members without a credible entry point that reflects the project's current direction and ambition.
 2. Why It Matters To the Livepeer Ecosystem Livepeer is at an inflection point: the real-time AI video opportunity is real, Daydream is live, and the gateway platform is taking shape — but the primary public-facing surfaces tell a years-old story and don't reflect the quality of the work being done.
 Every week they stay up, they undermine trust with developers evaluating the network, partners doing due diligence, and community members trying to articulate what Livepeer is.
 The window matters because the AI video market is forming now, and first impressions with the right builders will compound.
 3. What Does Success Look Like?
 Developers landing on livepeer.org understand within 60 seconds what Livepeer is today — a real-time AI video infrastructure network — who it's for, and how to get started The Primer functions as a standalone, shareable explainer covering the full scope of Livepeer's evolution, not just transcoding The Foundation has a live, professionally presented surface to iterate copy and positioning

-Adam Soffer about 1 month ago
+Adam Soffer 3 months ago

 Live Projects